 - 8-track tapes

 - audio-cassette tapes

 - VHS tapes

 - other archival materials and collections

 The collection is open to the public for listening, viewing, and research.
-Audio-visual stations are available.
-Dupré Library encourages the use of the collection and offers scheduled tours and instructional sessions.
+Audio-visual stations and playback equipment are available.
+Dupré Library encourages the use of the collection and offers individual research consultations and scheduled tours or instructional sessions.
 Although most materials in the CCMC do not circulate, some items such as books and DVDs are available for check-out.

 In 2003, Edith Garland Dupré Library received a Louisiana Board of Regents Support Fund, Traditional Enhancement Grant, and began building the foundation for a premier collection of the music of Cajun and Creole Louisiana.
 The library was the recipient of a 2006 Grammy Foundation grant award that was used to continue extensive cataloging and to enhance access to the collection.

 Efforts continue to collect, preserve, and provide access to the music, its history, and its future.
 CCMC welcomes donations of recordings, music label/company materials, personal papers of artists and memorabilia, or monetary donations to assist in supporting and preserving the local musical cultures.